-What comes with the Gift of a Mine Wars Membership?
+What comes with a Mine Wars Membership?

-- A one-of-a-kind West Virginia Mine Wars Museum Member Card
+A one-of-a-kind West Virginia Mine Wars Museum Member Card

-- A free copy of In These Hills, the West Virginia Mine Wars Museum print journal
+A free copy of In These Hills, the West Virginia Mine Wars Museum print journal

-- Invitations to special Members Only events
+Invitations to special Members Meet-up events

-- An opportunity to be featured in the member’s corner of the West Virginia Mine Wars Museum e-newsletter
+An opportunity to be featured in the Member’s Corner of the West Virginia Mine Wars Museum e-newsletter

 …and the pride that comes from reclaiming this buried history